-According to Figure 6, in which the collected data are shown, it is not possible to set a relationship as $B = B_0 + kI$ with $B_0 > 0$; in one case there is an absence of linearity as evidenced by the light grey dots, in the other a 'negative background' as shown by the dark grey dots.
+According to Figure 6, in which the collected data are shown, it is not possible to set a relationship as $B=B_0+kI$ with $B_0>0$ : in one case there is an absence of linearity as evidenced by the orange dots, in the other a "negative background" as shown by the blue dots.

 Consequently, in order to determine the field value in proximity to several power lines, it is necessary to consider the relative phase shift between the currents, and more superficial approximations can be due to a poor statistical data collection or to the particular geometry of the system, for which the effect produced by one line is predominant.

-In fact, in Figure 6a a measured magnetic field of 2 μ T is generated by a current of ~100 A circulating in the 347-line combined with a current of ~750 A due to the 356-line.

-Figure 6b shows the sketch of a pylon head for the DCL in question with the indication of the point of measurement.
-On the right side of the figure the circuit scheme is displayed.
-It is possible to note the un-optimised phases disposition.
+In fact, in Figure 6a a measured magnetic field of 2 $\mu$ T is generated by a current of about 100 A circulating in the 347 line combined with a current of about 750 A due to the 356 line.
+Figure 6b shows the sketch of a pylon head for the DCL in exam with the indication of the measure point.
+On the right side of the figure the circuital scheme is displayed.
+It is possible to note the not-optimized phases disposition.

-Triple circuit lines

-The case of a 220 kV DCL (283 Monfalcone Z. I.- Redipuglia and 277 Redipuglia-Monfalcone Z. I. AL.) and of a 380 kV line (343 Monfalcone C. TE- Redipuglia) was taken up for consideration.
-For a certain length, at 5 km from the generating station, they run parallel and only a few meters distant from one another.
-The three lines come from the same conversion station, and a 'YNa0' autotransformer is placed in the midst of them.
+Triple circuit lines: the case of a 220 kV DCL (283 Monfalcone Z.I. - Redipuglia and 277 Redipuglia - Monfalcone Z.I.
+AL.) and of a 380 kV line (343 Monfalcone C. TE - Redipuglia) was taken in consideration.
+For a certain length, at five kilometers from the generating station, they run parallel and only a few meters distant from one another.
+The three lines come from the same conversion station, and a "YNa0" autotransformer is placed in the midst of them.
 Also in this case, the system is fully determined by knowing V, P and Q, and the field can be calculated as in the previous case.

-Independent lines

-In the general case of independent lines, or when the readings of P and Q are not available, it is impossible-even on the part of the line owner to formulate any hypothesis on $\Delta\phi$ when the COMPLEX POWER LINE CONFIGURATION ELF MEASUREMENT measurement is carried out, or also make a statistical prevision on the power flow directions in order to reproduce or to interpret the measurements.
-In these cases, the only possibility to extrapolate precautionary considerations on the intensity of a magnetic induction field is to resort to a computation of the worst phase configuration using Phidel[®] software, or continuously monitor over a long period the field from which statistical information is extracted.
+Independent lines: in the general case of independent lines, or when the readings of P and Q are not available, it is impossible - not even on the part of the line owner - to formulate any hypothesis on $\Delta\phi$ when the measurement is carried out, or also make a statistical prevision on the power flow directions in order to reproduce or to interpret the measurements.
+In these cases, the only possibility to extrapolate precautionary considerations on the intensity of a magnetic induction field is to resort to a computation of the worst phase configuration using $Phidel^{\$}$ software, or over a long period continuously monitor the field from which extract statistical information.